kiesraad/abacus/documentatie/flowcharts/polling-station-state.md

 SecondEntryInProgress --> is_equal: finalise
 SecondEntryInProgress --> SecondEntry: delete
 #FirstSecondEntryNotEqual --> FirstSecondEntryNotEqual: save
-#Implemented in FirstSecondEntryNotEqual --> NotStarted: delete
+# Will be Implemented in #130: FirstSecondEntryNotEqual --> NotStarted: delete
 FirstSecondEntryNotEqual --> Result: resolve
 ```